grnet/synnefo/snf-astakos-app/docs/projects_specs.rst

     :(2b):  rejected
     :(3):   replaced

-When an application becomes *approved* and set to the project, its precursor must automatically be set to *replaced*.
+When an application becomes *approved* and therefore defines a the project, its precursor (if any) must atomically be set to *replaced*.

 Project Membership
 -------------------------
-A *project membership* object maps a user to a project and holds state for this mapping.
+A *project membership* maps a user to a project and holds state for this mapping.
 There are no inherent constraints to this mapping, any user might be a member to any project.